 Moving preformed objects from oven to mold, and finished bottles from mold to conveyor in manufacturing is often accomplished with transfer arms that use shafts and bronze bushings.
-However, Fort Wayne, Ind.based PHD's PPC Group's BST series transfer arms feature a linear rail design that improves production by increasing form feed consistency and reducing downtime through low maintenance requirements.
+However, BST series transfer arms — from the PPC Group of PHD Inc., Fort Wayne, Ind. — feature a linear rail design that improves production by increasing form feed consistency and reducing downtime through low maintenance requirements.

 The BST is available with several jaw opening possibilities, with 15° or 80° per jaw, non-locking available, as well as the traditional 90° jaw opening, which locks in the open position when both jaws are rotated just beyond 90° simultaneously.
 The choice in locking or non-locking versions allows users to custom-set their machine, and to be able to avoid costly crashes, which can arise from jaws remaining accidentally open after maintenance.
 The choice between using either units with non-locking 80° jaw heads or 90° locking jaws can be reversed simply in the field.
 A unit with 15° rotation per jaw is also available for low profile applications.

 An added feature addresses users with several different size Series 1 machines in house, with many different sizes of molds.
 In this case, one arm style is sufficient for all sizes of machines.

 For information, call (800) 6248511 or visit www.phdinc.com